Ynn/selfstar/for-beginners/multiple-bundles.md

 }
 {/code}

-You can copy the class from the [previous tutorial](/article/for-beginners/intro-service) but make sure you select the implementation class in the "Component Type Implementation" panel.
+You can copy the class from the [previous tutorial](/article/for-beginners/intro-service) but make sure to select the implementation class in the "Component Type Implementation" panel.

+## Test

+Deploy your project Client and check the result on the console.
+The result will be :

+{code lang=bash}
+New Provider language = en
+Hello Client Starting
+Hello client
+Hello client
+{/code}

+## Practice : the French provider

+Do the same for the French provider and reproduce the results from the previous tutorial.

+Try to deploy your components after the client has been started.
+Hopefully, you will get this result :

+{code lang=bash}
+New Provider language = en
+Hello Client Starting
+Hello client
+Hello client //...
+New Provider language = fr
+Hello client
+Bonjour client
+Hello client
+Bonjour client
+{/code}

+## Conclusion

+These firsts tutorial have shown you the basics to start pervasive application on OSGi.
+In the following tutorials, we will see how to play with devices and the iCASA simulator.

 </article>